mcamathleague/mcamathleague.github.io/index.md

 </div>
 ## About Us
 {: .center}
 We are high school students who want to have fun with mathematics!
 The MCA Math League is one of the largest clubs at the [Middlesex County Academy](https://www.mcmsnj.net/edison), an engineering-focused career academy in Edison, NJ.
 We hold events for students of our high school, as well as events open to the public.
-Please join us in our quest to show you just how fun mathematics can be—we hope to see you soon!
+Please join us in our quest to show you just how fun mathematics can be — we hope to see you soon!
 ## Location
 <div class="mapouter">
   <div class="gmap_canvas">